emailfabric/smtp/README.md

 ## Usage

-### Forward one message
+### Deliver one message

-To connect to an MX, forward a message, and disconnect:
+To connect to an MX, deliver a message, and disconnect:

-	err = smtp.SendMail(mx, sender, recipients, message, nil)
+	err = smtp.SendMail(mx, nil, sender, recipients, message, nil)

 ### Bulk email delivery